ZySerika/Mosaic_react_example/src/Readme.md

 The first thing we will need is a **connector** and a coordinator that connects to it and populate it.
 In this project we will make use of the wasmConnector.
 For more information or alternatives visit [this page](https://uwdata.github.io/mosaic/api/core/connectors.html).

-Inside the init function, write the following:
+Inside the fetchData function, write the following:
 ```js
 const wasm = await wasmConnector({ log: false });
 coordinator().databaseConnector(wasm);